 What are the Best Motorcycle Rides in the West?

-(Updated to help you plan for the 2021 Riding Season!)
+(Updated to help you plan for the 2024 Motorcycle Riding Season!)

-To produce this listing, we looked back at all of the 2020 motorcycle riding season’s data gathered by the MotorcycleRoads.com (McR) web site.
-This motorcycle riding data comes in from the millions and millions of web site page views displayed on McR over the course of a single year by various motorcycle riders (1 million plus riders visit McR each year).
-You'll see below we rank a lot of different routes and refer to various ratings and so if you are curious as to the details of how the popularity ratings are calculated, see Note 1 at the bottom of this article.
+To produce this report, we looked back at the entire 2020 motorcycle riding season’s data gathered by the MotorcycleRoads.com (McR) web site.
+This data comes in from the literally millions and millions of page views accessed on McR over the course of a year by various motorcycle riders (over 1 million riders visit motorcycle roads annually).
+If you are curious as to the details of how the popularity ratings are calculated, see Note 2 at the bottom of this article.
 Also, we used the US Census Bureau’s definition of the Western region which includes the following states: California, Colorado, Washington, Arizona, Idaho, Utah, Montana, Oregon, New Mexico, Wyoming, Nevada, Alaska, Hawaii.

 Summary of this year’s Top 10 motorcycle rides in the West rankings:

 The US West states that did not have any of their routes make the Top 10 list are as follows (in alphabetical order): Alaska, Hawaii, Nevada, New Mexico, and Oregon.
-If you are a motorcycle rider in one of those Western states, please don't send me hate mail expressing how I'm clueless because I don't know about all the great motorcycle rides in your state, I use an automated scoring mechanism to avoid any bias in the system and so basically the numbers/votes/etc all come from the million plus motorcycle riders who visit the site each year and essentially 'cast their votes.'
+If you are a motorcycle rider in one of those Western states, please don't send me hate email expressing how wrong this is because of some great motorcycle rides in your state.
+I always use an automated scoring mechanism to avoid any bias in the system and so basically the numbers/votes/etc all come from the million plus motorcycle riders who visit the site each year and essentially 'cast their votes.'
 Also, if there are great motorcycle rides in your state (and I'm SURE there are as I have lived in many, many, different parts of the US and found wonderful motorcycle rides wherever I've been and that is essentially the reason I started this site back 20 plus years ago) that you feel are not rated highly enough, please "vote for them" by adding a Rider Review (click on the "Write a Review" link on any route description page), upload pictures, videos, add it to your "Rode It" list, and other actions that show enthusiasm for a given route.
 Also, if you see that a great route in your state is not registered on McR, then add that motorcycle road to the collection and let other riders learn about it, comment on it, rate it, add photos, videos, etc. and it WILL CLIMB in the rankings!

-So, with all that summary information behind us, let’s jump right in to the listing of the Top 10 Best Motorcycle Rides in the West and I’ll try to eek out just a bit more suspense by starting the list in reverse at the #10 ranked motorcycle ride in the West and working my way to #1 motorcycle ride in the West:
+So, with all that summary information behind us, let’s jump right in and tell you about this great list of Top 10 Best Motorcycle Rides in the West starting with #10 and working our way to #1.

 Last year this beautiful motorcycle ride in north-central Washington state was at the 8th position but this year it fell a bit to the 10th spot.
 If the next route was any further North, it would be a Canadian motorcycle ride.
 This approximate 100-mile ride along Highway 20 and over the Washington Pass is in a pretty remote section of Washington state East of Seattle and West of Spokane and is currently ranked #1 of all motorcycle rides in Washington.
 The remote location will obviously contribute to its pristine nature of the scenic beauty of this ride as the route's author commented on the beauty of its "old growth forests" and its abundant wildlife.
 Additionally the remote location will also almost assure that traffic will not be an issue too.
 However, the remote location also results in a route that you will need to pay particular attention to planning details as you gas, food, & lodging options are as expected few and far between.
 And, considering the far Northern latitude of this route and the high elevations of many of its roads, cold and/or hazardous road conditions can come into play particularly in the late spring or early fall so plan accordingly.

-Also on last year's list but falling 2 spots this year is a great motorcycle road that is just west and north of Denver Colorado runs in a loop and eventually dumps you out near the town of Ft Collin's Colorado and is called the Walden Loop.
+Jumping up a few spots this year from #9 to #7 is a motorcycle in my home state of Colorado that is just west and north of Denver Colorado and runs in a loop that eventually dumps you out near the town of Ft Collin's Colorado and is called the Walden Loop.
 This is a great great motorcycle ride & loop starts out in Denver (technically in the Loveland Colorado area) and you head west, and quickly enter into the eastern slopes of the Rocky Mountains and will have you inspired by the incredible mountain beauty and is near this major metropolitan area.
 It continues to head west and eventual swings southwest and then swings heading directly north and eventually turns east and brings you out of the eastern slopes and drops you off conveniently in Ft Collin's Colorado.
 Ft Collin's is a great college town with outstanding restaurants and a nice University to drive through (Colorado State University) At the time of this publication, this route was rated #2 of all motorcycle rides in Colorado.
 It is a relatively long drive at over 200-miles but assuming you follow the loop and start/stop in Fort Collins, CO and start/stop in Loveland, CO, you'll have tons of options for lodging if you decide to stay the night.
 You'll cross the continental divide twice, dive down into valleys and work you way through canyons latter climbing up to timberlines among the mountains.

-Jumping up 2 spots this year and settling in at the #3 position we find another motorcycle ride in Colorado and this one is one of my very favorites - the San Juan Mountain Skyway!
+Jumping up 1 spot this year and settling in at the #2 position and my favorite motorcycle road in all of Colorado, we find the San Juan Mountain Skyway!
 This route is located in the southwest corner of Colorado and takes you through a series of restored mining towns and over mountain passes that will amaze you.
 There is one particularly both famous and perhaps dangerous section of switchbacks and twisties that is referred to as the Million Dollar Highway.
 At the time of this publication, this route was ranked #1 of all motorcycle rides in Colorado.
 I happened to have been interviewed on the Weather Channel about this route and so if you'd like to see those short interviews - interview 1, interview 2.
 Other than the beautiful scenery and great Colorado twisties this route also 'hits it out of the park' when it comes to tourism opportunities as you will have great little restored mining towns spread out along the way and they all have a nice collection of places to eat, sleep, and shop.
 Durango, CO is the biggest of the towns you'll pass through and it is a great place to either set up for the drive and/or end your drive with a stay as this route is in a pretty remote corner of the state and it will take you a while to get to it unless you happen to live in this area.
 Telluride,CO is another great stop along the way as it has a really cool old mountain town feel mixed in with some high end hotels and restaurants and plenty of art & craft shops to browse.
 And, finally Ouray, CO is another restored mining town that is a great stop to stretch your legs and take in the feel of walking through a historic mining town in the old west.
 I also posted an unedited video I took from a GoPro on this route a few years ago.

 Interested in more motorcycle ride articles like this?